SimpleBlockchain/simpleblockchain/README.md

 ## Security Measure #1

-We're going to take two security measures that will work together to ensure no one can edit the block chain.
+We're going to take two security measures that will work together to ensure no one can edit the blockchain.
 The first security measure is changing how the addresses work.

 Right now, the address is basically a random number, which represents